How To Feed MEALWORMS To Backyard Birds!

 Here are a few options to get you started.

 #1.
-Cedar Hanging Mealworm Feeder
+JCS Wildlife Enclosed Mealworm Feeder

-#3.
+#2.
 Erva Mealworm Feeder

 The first thing you should notice about this feeder is the metal cage.
 As you can see, this cage prevents larger birds from gaining access to your mealworms.
 This is especially important if you buy live mealworms, which are more costly than freeze-dried.